beNative/DataGrabber/README.md

 # DataGrabber
 This is a query tool that started years ago and is now being ported and extended to support Delphi10Seattle.
+It will make extensive use of the DDuce library which holds some common modules that are shared by some of my other projects.

 Connection topologies:
 - UNIDAC (optional)